wesslen/vast2017-anchoringeffect/README.md

 ### Task

-83 participants were asked to identify and count the number of protest-related events using a Twitter-based event detection visual interface, CrystalBall.
+85 participants were asked to identify and count the number of protest-related events using a Twitter-based event detection visual interface, CrystalBall.
+Users viewed a five minute training video, a three minute priming video (treatment), and given 30 minutes to complete the task.
+The interface recorded users' interaction log.

 The interface included tweets from the Twitter public streaming API for two weeks of Twitter data (Nov 10, 2016 to Nov 24, 2016).